Information for candidates in the Innes ward Community Board by-election.

 For 2022 there are some changes to ward boundaries and the make-up of our community boards.
 Read more.(external link)

 For the 2022 elections, Christchurch and Banks Peninsula have 16 wards and six community boards, each representing a different areas around the city.

 Our 2021 representation review has meant Christchurch's ward and community board boundaries will change for the 2022 election.
-See a map showing those changes(external link), or view the current wards and community board areas(external link).
+See a map showing those changes(external link).

 Before you start your campaign, there are a few things you need to keep in mind.

 All candidates should refer to the candidate information booklet [PDF, 10 MB] or the candidate information sheet [PDF, 50 KB].
 There are some important rules around how you use social media.
 Read our social media guidelines for candidates(external link).

 All election advertising, using any medium including social media, must identify the person under whose authority they have been produced, as per section 113 of the Local Electoral Act 2001.
 This requires an authorisation statement, clearly visible on any and all campaigning material setting out:

 Election campaigning should cease by the close of voting, noon on Saturday 8 October 2022.

 Council resources are not permitted to be used for campaigning purposes.